jhyoon00/SJC_RacingSimulation/README.md

 ## About the Project

 We will be making a simple **racing simulation game**.
-By simulation, I don't mean first-person simulation games like _Euro Truck Simulator_, but rather decision-making simulation games like _The Sims_ or _Football Manager_.
+By simulation, we don't mean first-person simulation games like _Euro Truck Simulator_, but rather decision-making simulation games like _The Sims_ or _Football Manager_.
 <br>

 **Team members:**